 Frequently Asked Questions

-In home dog training works on the basis that the dynamics in your household are completely different to the dynamics in a group class, and this is where your dog needs to learn new associations and where you need to learn how to respond to create the behaviour you want.
-Classes won’t help you know what to do when your dog nips your children,, jumps on your guests or runs through the house and won’t settle down.
+This approach works on the basis that the dynamics in your household are completely different to the dynamics in a group class, and this is where your dog needs to learn new associations and where you need to learn how to respond and manage.
+Classes won’t help you know what to do when your dog nips your children, jumps on your guests or runs through the house and won’t settle down.

 This is up to you, and you can tailor your in home dog training session(s) to your lifestyle.
 However some common requests are: